Frequently Asked Questions

 Do I need to RSVP to the author events?

 Yes, you will need to register for all festival events.
-Click on the specific event from this page or use this list of all registration links if you’re registering for more than one event.
+Click on the specific event from this page.

 Can I still register on the day of the event?

 If you haven't secured your FREE tickets to the event you're interested in, there is still time.
 For both virtual and in-person events, registration is open until the event begins.
 Walk-ins (with no registration) are able to attend as space allows.
-For the sold-out Tallamy and Van Pelt events, those on the waitlist will be offered any spots that open up ten minutes before the events start.
+For any sold-out events, those on the waitlist will be offered any spots that open up ten minutes before the events start.

 I want to submit as an author, where can I do that?